rdinse/convnet-visualizer/README.md

 Link to web app with WaveNet example: [https://rdinse.github.com/convnet-visualizer/convnet-visualizer.html](http://rdinse.github.io/convnet-visualizer/convnet-visualizer.html#27~0,27,3,8,1,1,1~0,27,3,4,1,1,1~0,27,3,2,1,1,1~0,27,3,1,1,1,1)

 This is a web app for visualizing the network structure of convolutional neural networks.
 By clicking on the neurons one can highlight the receptive and projective fields.
-The network can be exported as SVG image and shared as URL.
+The network can be exported as SVG image and shared or saved as URL or bookmark.

 ### References and Resources